iron2244/Backdoor-using-python/README.md

 This project is licensed for educational use.
 Do **not** use this on devices or networks you do not own or have permission to test.

 ## Conclusion:
 This project demonstrates the fundamentals of socket-based remote access tools by implementing a basic reverse shell using Python.
 It showcases how a client (victim) machine can be controlled remotely through a persistent connection initiated by the client itself.
-The attacker (server) can send shell commands, navigate the victim's file system, and receive command output in real-time.
+The attacker (server) can send shell commands, navigate the victim's file system, and receive command output in real-time.<br>
-The simplicity of the implementation provides a hands-on understanding of:
+The simplicity of the implementation provides a hands-on understanding of:<br>
-•	How TCP sockets can be used to establish bidirectional communication.
+•	How TCP sockets can be used to establish bidirectional communication.<br>
-•	The role of reverse shells in remote access tools.
+•	The role of reverse shells in remote access tools.<br>
-•	How basic command execution and file system interaction is done remotely.
+•	How basic command execution and file system interaction is done remotely.<br>
 While this tool is for educational and ethical use only, it lays a strong foundation for understanding how backdoors work in penetration testing, red teaming, and ethical hacking.
-You can extend this project further by adding encryption, authentication, file transfer, or a multi-client architecture.
+You can extend this project further by adding encryption, authentication, file transfer, or a multi-client architecture. <br>

 **Author:** *Arnab Kumar Hembram*